Operators coming from ring schemes: Ring schemes

 \item Let us consider the case of

+and we fix $n>0$.
 Then, it is easy to check that the morphism:

-is an isomorphism between $\mathcal{B}$ and $\mathcal{B}^{\fr^n}$ in the category of ``ring schemes over $\pi$''.
-For $n>0$, it is clear that $\mathcal{B}$ and $\mathcal{B}^{\fr^n}$ are not isomorphic as $\ka$-algebra schemes, since they are not even isomorphic as ``$\ka$-module schemes'' (it is enough to look at the dimensions over a non-perfect field $K$ extending $\ka$). \end{enumerate} \end{example} Using Remark \ref{transportfr}, we can try to generalize the construction from Definition \ref{twistdef} and attempt to transport the multiplicative structure on $\mathcal{B}$ by an additive endomorphism of the form:
+is an isomorphism between $\mathcal{B}$ and $\mathcal{B}^{\fr^n}$ in the category of ``ring schemes over $\pi$'' (see the comment in Item $(1)$ above).
+It is clear that $\mathcal{B}$ and $\mathcal{B}^{\fr^n}$ are not isomorphic as $\ka$-algebra schemes, since they are not even isomorphic as ``$\ka$-module schemes'' (it is enough to look at the dimensions over a non-perfect field $K$ extending $\ka$). \end{enumerate} \end{example} Using Remark \ref{transportfr}, we can try to generalize the construction from Definition \ref{twistdef} and attempt to transport the multiplicative structure on $\mathcal{B}$ by an additive endomorphism of the form:

 for some $n_2,\ldots,n_e\in \Nn$.
-If this transported multiplication is given by polynomials (in other words: if the inverse of the Frobenius map does not appear in the formula defining the transported multiplication), then we get a new coordinate $\ka$-algebra scheme.
-The examples below show that sometimes this new multiplication is given by polynomials and sometimes it is not.
+If this transported multiplication is given by polynomials (that is: if the inverse of the Frobenius map does not appear), then we get a new coordinate $\ka$-algebra scheme.
+The examples below show that this new multiplication need not be given by polynomials.
 By our classification result (Theorem \ref{classop}), \emph{all} coordinate $\ka$-algebra schemes come from such a transport of a coordinate $\ka$-algebra schemes of the form $B_{\otimes}$ as in Example \ref{firstex}(1). \begin{example} We analyze here two examples of transport. \begin{enumerate} \item If $B=\ka[X]/(X^3)$ and $\Psi=(\id,\fr^2,\fr)$, then it is easy to see that the transported multiplication is \emph{not} given by polynomials.
 More generally, if $\Psi=\left(\id,\fr^{m},\fr^{n}\right)$, then $\Psi$ yields the transported multiplicative structure given by a polynomials if and only if $m\leqslant n$.
 In this case, we get the following formula for the transported multiplication:

-For $m=1,n=2$, it seems to be the simplest example of a ``new'' coordinate $\ka$-algebra scheme, which does not come from a Frobenius twist (as in Definition \ref{twistdef}) of a coordinate $\ka$-algebra scheme of the form $B_{\otimes}$.
+For $m=1$ and $n=2$, it seems to be the simplest example of a ``new'' coordinate $\ka$-algebra scheme, which does not come from a Frobenius twist (as in Definition \ref{twistdef}) of a coordinate $\ka$-algebra scheme of the form $B_{\otimes}$.

-\item Let $\mathcal{B}$ be a ``difference $\ka$-algebra scheme'', that is $\mathcal{B}\cong \mathbb{S}_{\ka}^e$, but the $\ka$-algebra scheme structure is given by $\iota(x)=(x,0,\ldots,0)$, so the multiplication formula is as follows:
+\item Let $\mathcal{B}$ be a ``difference $\ka$-algebra scheme'', that is $\mathcal{B}\cong \mathbb{S}_{\ka}^{\times e}$, but the $\ka$-algebra scheme structure is given by $\iota(x)=(x,0,\ldots,0)$, so the multiplication formula is as follows:

 For any sequence of non-negative integers $n_2,\ldots,n_e$, the transport by

 is given by polynomials:

 The transported $\ka$-algebra scheme is isomorphic to the following fiber product of ring schemes over $\ka$: